tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Excite students about FinTech APIs by highlighting the following points.

-* Communicate that many APIs, like Plaid, are disrupting the financial industry and market.
+* Many APIs, like Alpaca, are disrupting the financial industry and market.
 Many APIs have grassroots initiatives, meaning they are creating tools and technologies for people rather than companies and corporations.
 These efforts echo the open-source movement.

-* Reiterate that even though many APIs require keys, their services are often free.
+* Even though many APIs require keys, their services are often free.
 Obtaining an API key is like getting the keys to a kingdom.
 Once you're in, you're empowered to build products and submit API requests as you please.
 There are limitations, but services are often still free.

 Ask if there are any questions or comments before moving on.